Lede

 Sense check / The numbers

-- Cineworld says Unlimited members can pre-book up to 5 films at a time online or in the app, with no online booking fee for those bookings.
+- Unlimited members can pre-book up to 5 films at a time through the website or app without an online booking fee.
 [Cineworld]

 The sketch